joannadiong/Diong_et_al_2022_DiscovEduc/README.md

 OSF project repository: [https://osf.io/xhs83/][project]

+## Documents

+Stored in _doc_:
+* notes.pdf: Project study notes on the thinking process behind development and refinement of the causal graph
+* causal_graph.txt: [DAGitty][dagitty] code to generate the causal graph

 ## Data

 De-identified processed data of examination marks for undergraduate and postgraduate cohorts are available in __data -> proc__: